hoelsner/product-database/docs/DEVELOPMENT.md

 docker container run -d --rm -p 127.0.0.1:6379:6379 -v productdb_dev_redis:/data --name dev_productdbredis redis:4.0-alpine
 ```

-The Product Database uses python 3.5 and to run the development server, a virtual environment should be created.
- The python dependencies are saved in the `requirements.txt` and `requirements_dev.txt` files.
+A virtualenv should be created (python 3.6) and the dependencies from `requirements.txt` and `requirements_dev.txt` must be installed.

 A separate json file at the root of the project is required to run the online unit-tests against the Cisco EoX API.
 The client credentials can be created at https://apiconsole.cisco.com.
- The JSON file `.cisco_api_credentials` must contain the following entries and is only locally saved (part of the gitignore):
+The JSON file `.cisco_api_credentials` must contain the following entries and is only locally saved (part of the .gitignore):

 ```json
 {